 In this Article

-How is jaundice treated?
+How is newborn jaundice diagnosed?

 Comment on this

-When being treated for high bilirubin levels, your baby will be undressed and put under special lights.
+When being treated for high bilirubin levels, the baby will be undressed and put under special lights.
 The lights will not hurt the baby.
-This can be done in the hospital or at home.
+This can be done in the hospital or even at home.
 The baby's milk intake may also need to be increased.
-In some cases, if the baby has very high bilirubin levels, the doctor will do an exchange transfusion of the baby's blood.
+In some cases, if the baby has very high bilirubin levels, the doctor will do a blood exchange transfusion.
 Jaundice is generally treated before brain damage is a concern.

 Viewers share their comments